kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 Later webhooks can modify the content of the object, a conflict could be encountered while writing to storage, or the server could power off before persisting the object.

-Additionally, webhooks with side effects should skip those side-effects when `dryRun: true` admission requests are handled.
+Additionally, webhooks with side effects must skip those side-effects when `dryRun: true` admission requests are handled.
 A webhook must explicitly indicate that it will not have side-effects when run with `dryRun`, or the dry-run request will not be sent to the webhook and the API request will fail instead.

-Webhooks indicate whether they have side effects using the `sideEffects` field in the webhook configuration.
+Webhooks indicate whether they have side effects using the `sideEffects` field in the webhook configuration:
-`sideEffects` may be set to `Unknown`, `None`, `Some`, `NoneOnDryRun`.
-The default is `Unknown`.

 * `Unknown`: no information is known about the side effects of calling the webhook.
 If a request with `dryRun: true` would trigger a call to this webhook, the request will instead fail, and the webhook will not be called.
 * `None`: calling the webhook will have no side effects.